Bahartaskin/Group6_Project1_WeAreAwesome/README.md

 # Group6_Project1_WeAreAwesome

-# Let's pratice Git and gitHub!
+# Let's practice Git and gitHub!

-# Thanks for the iniative
+# Thanks for the initiative!

+# This is awesome!

-# Let's start
+# Let's start!